Concordium/concordium.github.io/source/shared/net/guides/become-baker.rst

 This section provides a brief description of how to import an account using the Concordium Client.
 For a complete description, see :ref:`managing_accounts`.

 You can only import accounts created in the Mobile Wallet into the Concordium Client.
 That is, you cannot import accounts created in the Desktop Wallet because they are created using a Ledger device.
 You get the account information by exporting a JSON file with the account information from the Mobile Wallet.
-For more information, see  :ref:`Explore the *More* page in the Mobile Wallet <explore-more>`.
+For more information, see  :ref:`Make a backup of identities and accounts in the Mobile Wallet <export-import-mw>`.

 To import an account run: